MicrosoftDocs/m365copilot-docs/docs/overview-graph-connector.md

 - Add [user activities](/graph/api/externalconnectors-externalitem-addactivities) on your items.
 For a list of supported activity types, see [externalActivity](/graph/api/resources/externalconnectors-externalactivity).
 Items that have more activities are boosted in importance.
 - Provide meaningful descriptions in the `description` property when [creating connections](/graph/api/externalconnectors-external-post-connections).
 Rich descriptions improve the likelihood of displaying content in Copilot.

-In addition, search administrators should ensure that your Graph Connector connections are enabled for [inline results](/microsoftsearch/connectors-in-all-vertical), using the following steps.
+In addition, search administrators must ensure that your Graph Connector connections are enabled for [inline results](/microsoftsearch/connectors-in-all-vertical), using the following steps.

 - Open the [Admin Center](https://admin.microsoft.com/), go to **Search & intelligence** > **Customizations** > **Verticals** and select **All**.